-• 2007-08 - "Everyoneln".
+- 2007-08 "Everyoneln".
 A digital camera system that can be controlled through a cell phone.
 Corporate Partner: Kodak.
 "IdeaSpace".
 A dynamically shared digital whiteboard that creates the experience of standing at the same physical whiteboard with a remote teammate.
-Corporate Partner: Autodesk ze data that will be used to evaluate and monitor the condition of a patient from their own home.
+Corporate Partner: Autodesk - 2008-09 "TeleCardea".
+A healthcare service that combines remote blood pressure monitoring with mobile telephony in order to transmit, store and analyze data that will be used to evaluate and monitor the condition of a patient from their own home.
 Corporate Partner: Telefonica.
 "EmBracelet".
 A wirelessly connected accessory that allows friends to easily share simple gestures like a hug and the gentle squeeze of the hand.
 Corporate Partner: Panasonic